Strike at Lufthansa! 1300 flights will be canceled on the days of 7 and 8 November 2019

-The Independent Flight Attendants (Ufo) has announced strikes in Lufthansa for 7 and 8 in November.
-Lufthansa will activate a special plan for next-day flights.
-The operational program will be available on the website Lufthansa.com, and passengers can check the status of the flights.
+The Independent Flight Attendants (UFO) has announced strikes at Lufthansa for November 7 and 8.
+Lufthansa will activate a special plan for the flights in the coming days.
+The operational program will be available on Lufthansa.com, and passengers can check the status of the flights.

 Strike at Lufthansa